cathyzoller/ticket_to_fly/PITCHME.md

 ---?image=assets/bg2.jpeg

-How many of you are just beginning with Elixir/Phoenix?
+Note: How many of you are just beginning with Elixir/Phoenix?
 1.2/1.3?  (slide)

 ---?image=assets/bg3.jpeg

-Note: This is practical - Compare/Contrast (mostly contrast) with rails counterparts.
+Note: Today I’ll be talking about  images, pipes and recursion - comparing and contrasting tools (and mindset) used when developing in elixir.
+Although I'm using Phoenix in this project, most of what I'll be saying is not specific to the platform. (slide)

 ---?image=assets/bg4.jpeg

-Note: Let' start with images...
+Note: Beginning with images...which is an issue most of us deal with in many applications.(slide)

 ---?image=assets/bg5.jpeg

-Note: Create thumbnails, resize etc. as with Paperclip or Carrierwave in Rails
+Note: The primary package used for uploading images is Arc.
+As with Paperclip or Carrierwave ruby gems with Arc you may Create thumbnails, resize or otherwise process images.
+Takes advantage of the Plug.Upload struct & I'll go into more detail about that later.
+Once uploaded, the return is a standard tuple.
+You may also use Arc to process multiple images.  (slide)

 ---?image=assets/bg6.jpeg